csgillespie/efficientR/main.md

 file.exists("~/.Rprofile")
 ```

-We can use R to create and edit `.Rprofile` (warning: do not overwrite your previous `.Rprofile` - we suggest you try project-specific `.Rprofile` first):
+We can use R to create and edit `.Rprofile` (warning: do not overwrite your previous `.Rprofile` - we suggest you try a project-specific `.Rprofile` first):

 ```r